 5. After training, you will need to submit a log of your experience with Type B Gas.

-Bizmatrix will go through details on this log when you are onsite at training.
+Bizmatrix will go through details on this log when you are onsite at training and with any other past experience with Type B gas .

 6. Once training is completed and you obtain your restricted electrical permit – or licence, you can apply for your Type B Gas authorisation!